Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Introduction

 \subsection{Main Contributions}

-In this paper, we establish sharp non-asymptotic bounds on the global convergence of entropy-regularized natural policy gradient under softmax parameterization with linear function approximation.
-To the best of our knowledge, this is the first work that shows linear convergence of NPG in the function approximation regime.
-Our main contributions include the following:
+In this work, we establish sharp non-asymptotic convergence bounds for entropy-regularized natural policy gradient under softmax parameterization with linear function approximation, and elucidate the theoretical benefits of entropy regularization in policy optimization.